 First, select the range of cells that contains duplicate values.
 Then go to the ‘Home’ tab, click ‘Conditional Formatting’ in the Styles section of the ribbon.
 In the drop-down, move your cursor over the first option for ‘Highlight Cell Rules’ and it will again display a list of rules in a pop-out box.
 Choose the ‘Duplicate Values’ option here.

-Once you click on Duplicate Values, it will open up the Duplicate Values dialogue box.
+Once you click on Duplicate Values, the Duplicate Values dialogue box will appear.
 Here you can select the formatting type for the duplicate values.
 You can select from colors to only fill the cells, only for the font, as a border, or a custom format if you prefer.
 Then click ‘OK’ to close the dialog box.

 Here, we are selecting ‘Green Fill with Dark Green Text’ for our example.

-Once the formatting type is selected, it will highlight all the duplicate values in the selected range as shown below.
+Once you select the formatting type, it will highlight all the duplicate values in the selected range as shown below.

 Highlight Duplicates Using COUNTIF Formula

-Another method to highlight duplicates is to apply a simple formula in the Conditional Formatting to highlight duplicates in a single column or across multiple columns.
+Another method to highlight duplicates values is to use conditional formatting with simple COUNTIF formula in a single column or across multiple columns.

 Select the data range where you want to highlight the duplicates.
-Go to the ‘Home’ tab and click on the ‘Conditional Formatting’ option.
+Then on the ‘Home’ tab and click on the ‘Conditional Formatting’ option.
 In the drop-down, click on the ‘New Rule’ option.

 This will open up a New Formatting Rule dialog box.